WClifford1/RailsAssessment/README.md

 # Two sided marketplace:
 #
-We have created an app which will be using Ruby on Rails which is connected to a Postgresql database
+We have created an app which will be using Ruby on Rails which is connected to a Postgresql database.
+We have decided to base it upon a electronics marketplace
 #Authenication
 We use the Ruby gem Devise which sets up the authentication for the application.
 #Authorisation
 The application will also be using Devise for the Authorisation features.
+We will also be using rollify to set roles for the users which will determine what they can and can't do
 #Uploading capability of images
-We will be using active storage for the time being as we are still trying work out cloudinary or similar services
+We are using a cloud service called cloudinary to upload the images to a host while locally it uses rails in-bult ActiveRecord
 #Payment plan
-For the payment scheme we plan to use stripe in the application as the process seems to be more readily accessible
+For the payment plan of the app we are using stripe which is a third party platform that handles payments.
+We inserted the code to use a javascript form upon checkout and will be redirected to a success page when finished.
 #Gems
 the gems we are using are as follows:
 Rails: 5.2.3